rkrx/php-streams/README.md

 ### Stream

 `Stream` is the base-class for a number of other classes.
-Its main purpose is to give a base type for type-hinting:
+Its main purpose is to provide functionality to connect or disconnect to a stream and give a base type for type-hinting:

 ```PHP
 function handleStream(Stream $stream) {